-This breakfast casserole recipe features the major breakfast food groups -- eggs, sausage, and potatoes.
-With some coffee and juice to wash it down, you're ready to take on King Kong.
-Nevertheless, my standard breakfast is a few cups of coffee, some yogurt or a banana, and a couple of cigarettes so I make this for supper more often than for breakfast.
-But whenever you make it, it's a great, easy, and inexpensive meal.
+This breakfast casserole recipe features the major breakfast food groups—eggs, sausage, and potatoes.
+With some coffee and juice to wash it down, you're ready to take on anything.
+It's a great, easy, and inexpensive meal.

 - 2 cups frozen, shredded hash brown potatoes, thawed and patted dry